willfurnass/sheffield_hpc/sharc/software/apps/tensorflow.rst

 CUDA and CUDNN Import Errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Tensorflow releases depend on specific versions of both CUDA and CUDNN.
-If the wrong CUDNN module is loaded, you may recieve an :code:`ImportError` runtime errors such as:
+If the wrong CUDNN module is loaded, you may receive an :code:`ImportError` runtime errors such as:

 .. code-block :: python

    ImportError: libcublas.so.10.0: cannot open shared object file: No such file or directory

-This indicates that Tensorflow was expecting to find CUDA 10.0 (and an appropraite version of CUDNN) but was unable to do so.
+This indicates that Tensorflow was expecting to find CUDA 10.0 (and an appropriate version of CUDNN) but was unable to do so.

 The following table shows the which module to load for the various versions of Tensorflow, based on the `tested build configurations <https://www.tensorflow.org/install/source#linux>`_.
 Newer versions may require more recent CUDA and CUDNN releases.